 3. Lynx Trident Infrared Burner

-Another famous brand in regards to IR grills is Lynx.
+Another famous brand in regards to infrared grilling is Lynx.
 The Lynx Trident is a unique design that offers versatile cooking with infrared heat.

 Even though you’ll have far more space for cooking, you can also opt to use lower temperatures.